 Fix: Windows Keyboard not Working at Login

-Solution 1: Checking Keyboard and Changing Port
+Solution 1: Check the Keyboard and Change the Port

 USB ports

-Solution 2: Power Cycling your Computer
+Solution 2: Power Cycle your Computer

 1. Shut down your computer properly.